paytonshaltis/pantry-packer/readme.md

 ## (NEW) Analysis and Design Documents

 ### What's Implemented?
+- Home page for application information and links.
+- Request viewing, filtering, and sorting page for food donors.
+- Uniform styling for all pages of the application.
 - Creating an account as a Pantry Representative.
 - Updating account details and cancelling account.
     - All associated data is updated / cancelled with the editing of a Pantry Representative's account.